obielin/Data-Cleaning-with-Pandas-and-Numpy/README.md

 The Jupyter notebook contains detailed steps and methodologies used to transform the raw data into a more usable form.

 ### Data Source
-The dataset used in this project is the [FIFA 21 Messy Raw Dataset](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring?select=fifa21+raw+data+v2.csv) gottenfrom Kaggle.
+The dataset used in this project is the [FIFA 21 Messy Raw Dataset](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring?select=fifa21+raw+data+v2.csv) gotten from Kaggle.
 It includes various player attributes and performance metrics from the popular video game FIFA 21.

 ### Objectives
 The main objectives of the data cleaning process include: